adupaix/FAT_albaCoRaW/README.md

 ## Developments

 future:
-	several tunas at the same time (change class Tuna to TunaS)
+	several tunas at the same time (change class TUNA to TUNAS) add condition at the edge of square FAD array simualtions